LacoLuo/Integrated-Imaging-Comm/README.md

 # Code Package Content

 **Data**
 - The data used in this package can be found in this [Dropbox folder](https://www.dropbox.com/scl/fo/vwmn39s98iyi20ghnep4u/AB_cAXIXQ3WWO6jlHfSkNs0?rlkey=16ji2helunfkn4payxyucb3gy&dl=0).
-Please download these files to this repository.
+Please download these files to the current repository.
 - The Blender and Wireless Insite files of the samples can be found in this [Dropbox folder](https://www.dropbox.com/scl/fo/vzhmko7020cm0bawnwzga/AK9zmT8cKAfY3ivIuR68ESg?rlkey=mwpbiv47gq7h1pjnppzpciusk&dl=0).
 These files can be used to generate range/depth maps with the scripts in this [repository](https://github.com/LacoLuo/RIS-Depth-Estimation).

 **Background subtraction of scene depth map**